tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/故障处理/获取 RequestId 操作指引_intl_en.md

 ## Using the Console

-1. Log in to the [COS console](https://console.cloud.tencent.com/cos5) and click **Bucket List** on the left sidebar to enter the bucket list page.
+1. Log in to the [COS console](https://console.cloud.tencent.com/cos5).
+Click **Bucket List** on the left sidebar to open the bucket list page.
 2. Click the name of the target bucket.
 3. Press F12 on the keyboard to open the developer tools of your browser.
 4. Select the **Network** tab.